Recent Releases of ADCIRC

 - The removal of the arbitrary z0 cutoff depth, i.e. the depth at which z0 is no longer applied (previously 20m), has been removed.
 This behavior can be replicated using

-).
-Note that it is expected that there can be slight differences in the solution using the internal function as the compiler intrinsic implementation ofnorm2
+norm2routine have been added to support compilers without Fortran 2008 support (-DNOF2008).
+This can be added tocmplrflags.mkor by selecting the available option within the CMake (GUI or command-line interface calledADCIRC_NOF2008).
+Note that it is expected that there can be slight differences in the solution using the internal function as the compiler intrinsic implementation ofnorm2can vary.

 Minor Enhancements